 In 2016, Special Olympics BC won a three-year Special Olympics Healthy Communities grant funded by the Golisano Foundation.
 Seeking to tackle the health crisis faced by individuals with intellectual disabilities, who are still far too often forgotten and left behind by our health system, the purpose of the funding was to undertake or expand SOBC’s year-round health initiatives in order to ensure improved access to health care and prevention programming.

-This summer, SOBC received the official plaque and recognition that we achieved Special Olympics Healthy Community status!
+In 2019, SOBC received the official plaque and recognition that we achieved Special Olympics Healthy Community status!
 Special Olympics Programs receive Healthy Community recognition when they achieve a significant level of effort and success in creating year-round access to quality health care and health and wellness initiatives for people with intellectual disabilities.
 Through health programs, partnerships, and Special Olympics athlete leadership, we are paving the way for inclusive health.

 This milestone for Special Olympics BC was made possible by the dedicated efforts of many volunteers throughout the province, including the many coaches and volunteers in all Locals who champion health and make health programs possible, and of the many volunteer health practitioners and students who give their time to Special Olympics BC and our Healthy Athletes screenings.